 Solution: smart home sensors (glass break, motion, contact, and sirens).
 Smart sensors can detect any suspicious activities and send you instant notifications.
 For example, a motion sensor can detect trespassing, a contact sensor can detect someone breaking in, and a siren can scare off intruders, etc.

 Guests left the AC running

 Solution: Smart thermostat, motion sensors, contact sensors, temperature sensors.
 The most power-hungry appliance in an average consumer home in the United States is HVAC systems.
 With a smart thermostat and sensors, you can set automation rules to turn off the thermostat when no one is home or when the windows are open for a long period.

 The lights are on 24 hours a day

 Solution: motion sensors, smart lights.
 Sometimes your guests just leave all the lights on even when there is plenty of sunlight or when they leave the house.
 You can use motion sensors to detect when no one is home and turn off the lights automatically and turn them back on when the guests come back home.
 Learn about the practicality of smart lighting .

 Solution: smart outlets.
 If you're renting out an apartment, a room in a house, or a hostel, you may want to prohibit the use of some amenities after a certain time of the day.
 Smart outlets can help you schedule operating hours for your laundry machine, TV in the living room, wireless speakers, etc.

 In conclusion, subletting your place comes with some consequences, but smart home technology can alleviate these issues.
 These are just a few examples of how smart homes can help with subleasing your place out.
-If you know any other solutions, let us know in the comments below!
+If you know any other solutions, let us know in the comments below or contact us!